tensorland/modelbox/website/docs/intro.md

 #### Reliable and Easy to Use Control Plane

-- Reliability and availability is at the centre of the design mission for ModelBox.
-Features and APIs are designed with relaibility in mind.
-For ex, the artifact store implements a streaming api for upload and download apis to ensure memory usage is controlled while serving really large files.
+- Reliability and availability are at the center of the design mission for ModelBox.
+Features and APIs are designed with reliability in mind.
+For example, the artifact store implements a streaming API for upload and download APIs to ensure memory usage is controlled while serving really large files.
 - Metrics related to the control plane - API latency, system resource usage, etc, are all available as Prometheus metrics.

 #### Extensibility